danielabar/meblog/src/markdown/rails-query-perf.md

 end
 ```

-Specifying `algorithm: :concurrently` tells Postgres to add the index without locking the table.
+Specifying `algorithm: :concurrently` tells PostgreSQL to add the index without locking the table.
 This way the application will remain responsive while the migration is running.

 `disable_ddl_transaction!` disables the transaction for Data Definition Language statements, which is needed to create the index `concurrently`.